-- Plan your safe ride home before you start the party, choose a non-drinking friend as a designated driver. - If someone you know has been drinking, do not let that person get behind the wheel.
+- Plan your safe ride home before you start the party, choose a non -drinking friend as a designated driver. - If someone you know has been drinking, do not let that person get behind the wheel.
 Take their keys and help them arrange a sober ride home. - If you drink, do not drive for any reason.
-Call a taxi, a ride-hailing service or a sober friend. - If you're hosting a party where alcohol will be served, make sure all guests leave with a sober driver. - Always wear your seat belt it's your best defense against impaired drivers. - Every day, 28 people die in drunk-driving crashes that's one person every 52 minutes.
+Call a taxi, a ride hailing service or a sober friend. - If you're hosting a party where alcohol will be served, make sure all guests leave with a sober driver. - Always wear your seat belt it's your best defense against impaired drivers. - Every day, 32 people die in drunk -driving crashes that's one person every 45 minutes.
 That means you, your family or friends could be innocent victims.
-(Source: National Highway Transportation Safety Administration (NHTSA)) - All 50 states, the District of Columbia, and Puerto Rico have by law set a threshold making it illegal to drive with a BAC of .08 g/dL or higher. - According to NHTSA, 10,142 people died in alcohol-impaired crashes in 2019.
-Alcohol-impaired crash fatalities accounted for 28% of all crash fatalities.
+(Source: National Highway Transportation Safety Administration (NHTSA)) - All 50 states, the District of Columbia, and Puerto Rico have by law set a threshold making it illegal to drive with a BAC of .08 g/dL or higher. - According to National Safety Council, 13,384 people died in alcohol in 2021.
+Alcohol -impaired crash fatalities accounted for 31% of all crash fatalities in the U.S.